decentraland/adr/content/ADR-138-backpack-v2.md

 - **Random list of wearables**: `/lambdas/users/:userId/random-wearables`

 ## Outfits
-The information of the outfits should be stored in the catalysts because we need cross-platform support.
-On another hand we should avoid storing it in the profile because this information is only needed by its own user and it's not needed to share to other users.
+The outfit information should be stored in the catalyst because we need to support multi-platform.

+On the other hand, we should avoid storing it in profiles since it is information that only each individual user needs and does not need to be shared with other users.
+Adding it to the profiles would add an additional data transfer for each request unnecessarily.